The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Ineffectual Loner: Not to mention a total dick.

-- Jerkass: Like Sunfire, he was rude as hell, completely unwilling to work with others, and just generally not a pleasant person.
+- Jerkass: Like Sunfire, he can be rude as hell, completely unwilling to work with others, and just generally not a pleasant person.

-- Leeroy Jenkins: Basically, if he hadn't been an impetuous moron, he'd probably still be alive today.
+- Leeroy Jenkins: Basically, if he hadn't been an impetuous moron, he probably wouldn't have died.
 He was, however, and his decision to jump onto a moving jet to stop a villain from escaping wound up being the bit of blind idiocy that killed him.

 - Lightning Bruiser: Superhumanly strong and quite fast as well.